Manzil (1979 film)

 Manzil (lit.
 'Destination') is a 1979 Indian Hindi-language romantic drama film directed by Basu Chatterjee.
 The film is a remake of the 1965 Bengali film Akash Kusum.
 Manzil stars Amitabh Bachchan and Moushumi Chatterjee in pivotal roles.
 Filming was intermittent between 1972 and 1979, when it was finally released.
-The film won critical acclaim for its story, while Bachchan was praised for his performance, although, the film did only average business at the box office.
+The film won critical acclaim for its story, while Bachchan was praised for his performance.
 The song Rimjhim Gire Saawan was a chartbuster, and the picturization of Lata Mangeshkar's version of the song that was shot in real rain in Mumbai made it a perennial favorite.
-The movie was reported to be the only Hindi movie to have galvanometer in its core plot.

 Plot

-Ajay Chandra, a young man (Amitabh Bachchan), has big dreams.
-He falls for Aruna Khosla, a rich girl (Moushumi Chaterjee).
+Ajay Chandra, a young man, has big dreams.
+He falls for Aruna Khosla, a rich girl.
 She also reciprocates his feelings.
 He pretends to be rich not to disappoint her and takes help from his friend Prakash Mariwalla who was a Chartered Accountant, for suit, car and flat, claiming all as his own.
 He wants to start a galvanometer business by buying old ones and refurbishing them to workable ones with the help of Anokhelal.
 Unfortunately, the big cats try to buy him out, but Ajay doesn't budge.
 So, they buy Anokhelal by bribing him with money for his daughters wedding.

-This leads to a big failure for Ajay, whose mother Mrs. Chandra (Lalita Pawar) has to give the insurance money to her son to bail him out.
+This leads to a big failure for Ajay, whose mother Mrs. Chandra has to give the insurance money to her son to bail him out.
 But since Anokhelal is not working for him, Ajay is not able to supply the products, and his client approaches his lawyer, who happens to be Aruna's father, Mr. Khosla, who wants to teach Ajay a lesson for gaslighting his daughter and thus takes the case on quickly.
 Ajay confesses to Aruna, but is kicked out their house by her father.

 In the meantime Mrs. Chandra encourages her son to repair the galvanometers himself and when he falls short of money, sells her gold jewellery.
 Ajay puts in a lot of effort to learn how to fix the Galvanometer.
 His friend C.A Prakash Mariwalla also helps him with ten thousand rupees in disguise of an order.

-In court, Ajay's defending lawyer (Sreeram Lagoo) proves that Ajay was actually a victim of a plot by bigger businessmen who wanted to profit by making Ajay a scapegoat.
-And then the prosecutor (Mr. Khosla) withdraws the case as the galvanometers are now repaired and the client no longer wants to pursue the case.
+In court, Ajay's defending lawyer proves that Ajay was actually a victim of a plot by bigger businessmen who wanted to profit by making Ajay a scapegoat.
+And then the prosecutor withdraws the case as the galvanometers are now repaired and the client no longer wants to pursue the case.